Fresno’s Mexican, Irish Artists Combine Talents at Benefit Event

 Half of the proceeds raised at the St. Patrick’s Day Benefit Concert will be used to assist undocumented students with the resources necessary to attend college and to advocate for passage of the federal DREAM Act.

 The funds will be administered by the Central Valley Dream Team, a Fresno-based community organization that defends higher education rights for undocumented students by providing a network of support, as well as advocating for the DREAM Act and other pro-immigrant legislation.

-The federal DREAM Act is bipartisan legislation that would allow high achieving undocumented youth a pathway toward citizenship through higher education or service in the military.
-Meanwhile, the California DREAM Act will provide access of state and institutional financial aid to AB 540 students.
+The federal DREAM Act is bipartisan legislation that would allow high-achieving undocumented youth a pathway toward citizenship through higher education or service in the military.
+Meanwhile, the California DREAM Act will provide access for state and institutional financial aid to AB 540 students.
 AB 540 students are undocumented students, out-of-state citizens, and immigrants with restrictive visas that are exempt from paying out-of-state tuition at public universities.
 To qualify, AB 540 students must have attended a California high school for at least three years and earned a high school diploma or GED.

 For further information, visit www.facebook.com/CVDREAM.

 Saturday, March 17 • 7 p.m.
 (Doors open at 6:30 p.m.)
 Tickets: $15 advance, $20 at the door, $5 for students.
 This event will take place at the Veterans Memorial Auditorium (Fresno and O Streets in downtown Fresno) where there will be open seating.